carloshellin/FlashPunk/_posts/2002-01-01-animated-sprites.md

 category: intermediate
 ---

 In [FlashPunk Basics][1], we covered [embedding graphics][2] and assigning them to entities Entity as [Image][3] objects.
-Since the Image class is only for single-frame images, this tutorial will cover how to create an animated graphic using FlashPunk’s [Spritemap][4] class.
+Since the Image class is only for single-frame images, this tutorial will cover how to create an animated graphic using FlashPunk's [Spritemap][4] class.

  - Create a Spritemap
  - Create Animations